RJiazhen/vscode-powerful-npm-run/README.md

   When there is no `.nvmrc` file, the default node version will be used.

 - `Single Line Command`: Single line command mode.
   Merge the operations of switching directories, switching node versions, and executing npm scripts into a single line command.
-Recommended for Windows users to use a non-cmd terminal as the default terminal and set this option to `always use ;`.
+Recommended for Windows users to **use a non-cmd terminal as the default terminal** and **set this option to `always use;`**.

 ## Roadmap

 - [x] Configure default node version
 - [x] Support `npm install`,`pnpm install`,`yarn install` and other related commands
+- [x] Run all commands in one line
 - [ ] Remember the last command you used for each workspace directory
 - [ ] Support execution of npm scripts through tasks
 - [ ] Internationalization